DeeNewcum/termdetect/doc/termmatch.md

 * capability names are different  (and often longer)
 * percent syntax is entirely different

-Terminal names in termmatch files are intended to match the terminal names in terminfo files.
-The built-in termmatch files are intended to match the [terminfo database that comes with ncurses](http://invisible-island.net/ncurses/ncurses.faq.html#which_terminfo), because it's one of the most up-to-date.
+Terminal names in termmatch files are intended to align with the terminal names in terminfo files.
+The built-in termmatch files are intended to align with the [terminfo database that comes with ncurses](http://invisible-island.net/ncurses/ncurses.faq.html#which_terminfo), because it's one of the most up-to-date.

 ## Percent codes